Talisman (board game): History

-First and second edition
+First and second editions

 Gameplay begins by selecting a character, or "hero", at the beginning of the game.
 All characters have the attributes of Life, Strength, and Craft; all characters start with four lives and one bag of gold, but different characters start with different levels of Strength and Craft and have different special gameplay abilities.
 Players then take turns rolling a die, moving their characters, and following the board's instructions for the locations where they land.
 Locations may activate events, initiate encounters, or provide "Adventure" cards.
 Adventure cards may be events, encounters, places, or treasure, and the cards sometimes remain on the board for other players to land on.
 Through gameplay, players search for a Talisman while increasing their character's attributes to become strong enough to venture inward to the Crown of Command.
 Once at the Crown, a character can cast the Command Spell, causing opponents to lose one life each time it is successfully cast.
 The game is over when all opposing players have lost all their lives.

 The second edition of Talisman made only cosmetic changes to the first edition.
 The 1st edition cards, featuring black and white art by Gary Chalk, were colourized, and the game board was changed from a single folded unit to four interlocking pieces.
 The box art also used a painting by Chris Achilleos instead of a pen-and-ink drawing.